-- The application for admission may be obtained from the Admissions Office.
+- 1. The application for admission may be obtained from the Admissions Office.
 It must be completed in full, signed, and returned to the Director of Admissions.
 It should arrive prior to the receipt of any of the other admission credentials. - The high school transcript, final and official copy, should be sent to the Director of Admissions.
 Freshmen wishing to attend the summer term immediately after graduation from high school should send a high school transcript during their final semester.
 They must then submit a supplemental transcript upon graduation. - An acceptable score on the Scholastic Aptitude Test (SAT) or the American College Test (ACT), as specified below, is required for admission.
 The SAT total (sum of verbal and mathematical portions) score requirements and the ACT composite score requirements are:

 Rank in High School Minimum Acceptable Minimum Acceptable

 Graduating Class SAT Scores ACT Score

 First (highest) quarter No minimum, but No minimum, but

 score must be score must be

-submitted submitted
+- submitted submitted

 Second quarter 700 15

-Third quarter 800 19
+Third guarter 800 19

 Fourth quarter 1000 24

-The College of Engineering requires first or second quarter applicants to have SAT scores of 800 or ACT score of 19; third quarter SAT scores of 900 or ACT score of 22; fourth quarter SAT scores of 1000 or ACT score of 24.
-Applicants must score at least 450 on the math portion and 350 on the verbal portion of the SAT or 20 on the math portion and 16 on the verbal portion of the ACT.
+\The College of Engineering and the School of Architecture and Environmental Design require first or second quarter applicants to have SAT scores of 800 or ACT score of 19; third quarter SAT scores of 900 or ACT score of 22; fourth quarter SAT scores of 1000 or ACT score of 24.
+Applicants must score at least 450 on the math portion and 350 on the verbal portion of the SAT or 20 on the math portion and 16 on the verbal portion of the ACT for admission to the College of Engineering and at least 400 on each portion for admission to SAED.